fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [vwh/sqlite-viewer](https://github.com/vwh/sqlite-viewer) - View and query SQLite databases in the browser
 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [Mastermindzh/tidal-hifi](https://github.com/Mastermindzh/tidal-hifi) - The web version of Tidal running in electron with hifi support thanks to widevine.